kr-colab/disperseNN2/docs/source/usage.rst

 2. Preprocessing
 ****************

-The preprocessing step involves more simulation, technically: it adds mutations to each tree sequence, takes a sample of individuals, and saves the genotypes and sample locations in numpy arrays.
+The preprocessing step actually involves more simulation: it adds mutations to each tree sequence, takes a sample of individuals, and then saves the genotypes and sample locations in numpy arrays.
-This speeds up training.
+Doing these steps up front instaed of during training is more efficient.
 In addition, multiple samples can be taken from the same tree sequence to make the training set larger.
 A basic preprocessing command looks like: